 The U.S. Department of Education (ED) regulations require that a student must be enrolled in a degree-seeking program to receive federal financial aid (Grants, Loans, Work-Study).
 Funds will only be disbursed for the courses needed to fulfill the program of study requirements.

 Students enrolling in courses that are not required to complete their officially declared major and/or minor could see their financial aid prorated and/or canceled as required by the Department of Education.
+See Declaring a Major in the bulletin.
+Students who have selected the academic exploration option must declare which official major and corresponding set of major requirements will be followed prior to earning 60 credit hours.

 Please be aware this regulation is separate from the Policy on Maximum Years of Eligibility and Maximum Timeframe for Program Completion.
 See Financial Aid Policies.